open-toolchain/tekton-catalog/communication/README.md

 # Post to Slack task helper
 This Task sends a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).

-The task will retrieve the Slack integration(s) as set in your Toolchain, based on the Slack domain (passed as paremeter) and post the message to the corresponding channel(s).
+The task retrieves the Slack integration(s) as set in your Toolchain, filtered on the Slack domain (if passed as parameter) and post the message to the corresponding channel(s).

 The message, passed as a parameter, can be:
 - a Slack formatted JSON payload,